Pressio/pressio4py/docs/pages/tutorials/tutorial1.md

 We envision the following scenarios:
 * rank-1 state: the FOM state is stored as an array, @f$y_{fom} \in R^N@f$, where @f$N@f$ = **total number of degrees of freedom**.
-In this case, even if the application involves multiple fields (e.g., density, chemical species, etc), one stores all the spatial degrees of freedom this is typically used when the application needs to do implicit time-integration such that a large system needed to be solve.d
+In this case, the application possibly involves multiple fields (e.g., density, chemical species, etc), but stores in a single array all the spatial degrees of freedom. this is common when the application needs to do implicit time-integration such that a large system needed to be solved.

 * the FOM state is represented as rank-2 tensor, i.e. @f$y_{fom} \in R^N@f$